-Ravensara (Ravensara aromatica), a rainforest tree with very fragrant leaves, bark, and nuts, has long been used as an all-around health tonic by the indigenous people of Madagascar.
-I recommend ravensara leaf oil because of its powerful effects for relieving insomnia, reducing depression, and alleviating nervous tension.
-As a traditional remedy, ravensara is remarkable for its efficacy and healing potential.
+Ravintsara (Cinnamomum camphora), a rainforest tree with very fragrant leaves, bark, and nuts, has long been used as an all-around health tonic in Madagascar.
+I recommend ravintsara leaf oil because of its powerful effects for relieving insomnia, reducing depression, and alleviating nervous tension.
+As a traditional remedy, ravintsara is remarkable for its efficacy and healing potential.

 You might be asking yourself, “what about valerian?”
 Valerian is a well-known herbal sleep aid, used alone or in combination with other natural compounds.
 I believe that some people do sleep better with valerian, but for others, valerian is a stimulant.
 For this reason, it’s not the first herb I recommend for sleep.
 I believe the herbs I’ve recommended here will work effectively for everyone.